 Her practice combines current teaching skills with broader thinking of what early childhood education means and the importance of children's formative years.

-She believes strongly in connecting children with the history, culture and stories of Aboriginal and Torres Strait Islander people, and has led development of the kindergarten's Reconciliation Action Plan.
+She believes strongly in connecting children with the history, culture and stories of Aboriginal and Torres Strait Islander people, and has led the development of the kindergarten's Reconciliation Action Plan.

 Leanne's commitment to early learning has evolved through progressive thinking and continued research.
 This year she began her Masters in Early Childhood Education.

 Category 7: The Emeritus Professor Collette Tayler Excellence in Educational Leadership Award